kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FluidProperties.md

 </p>
 </div>

 The consideration of vapor pressure will be of particular importance in this class due to a phenomenon know as *cavitation*.
 In a hydraulic system, such as those containing pumps and pipelines, if the fluid pressure drops below the vapor pressure local boiling can occur and vapor bubbles will form in the fluid.
 If these bubbles move into a region of high pressure they can collapse producing large forces on nearby solid surfaces.
 These cavitation bubbles are strong enough to erode the metal surfaces of hydraulic machinery such as pumps, turbines and propellers (see picture below).
-As long as the fluid pressure can be maintained is kept above the vapor pressure in a closed hydraulic system cavitation can be avoided.
+As long as the fluid pressure can be maintained above the vapor pressure in a closed hydraulic system cavitation can be avoided.

 <div class="photo" style="width: 400px;">
   <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/e/e6/Cavitation_Propeller_Damage.JPG/512px-Cavitation_Propeller_Damage.JPG" alt="Cavitation Propeller Damage">